Introduction to PostgreSQL Transaction

 3. Begin work

-- The above syntax is the same work while using begin transaction or begin work.
+- The above syntax is the same work while using begin transaction or begins work.

 - Below is the example of a begin statement in PostgreSQL.
 We have inserted a statement after the beginning statement.